FREE SHIPPING FROM €35

 Disadvantages:

-- The squat, bench press, and deadlift are great exercises for muscle growth, but not always the best.
+• The squat, bench press, and deadlift are great exercises for muscle growth, but not always the best in every case.
 When your technique is not optimal, the risk of injury is much higher than with other more conventional “bodybuilding-focused” exercises.

-- Additionally, these three compounds are much more demanding on both your body and your central nervous system, which means you will ultimately need more recovery than with most bodybuilding-focused exercises.
-This also means you can do fewer sets per muscle group, so muscle growth will not always be optimal.
+• Additionally, these three compounds are much more demanding on both your body and central nervous system, meaning you will ultimately need more recovery than with most bodybuilding-focused exercises.
+This also means you can do fewer sets per muscle group, so muscle growth may not always be optimal.
 Of course, this can be combined well, but if the focus is solely on muscle growth, powerlifting is not always the first thing I would recommend.

 Advantages:

-- There is also a community around powerlifting that supports each other enormously, so you will build a lot of new connections you might never have had otherwise.
+• There is also a powerlifting community that supports each other greatly, so you will build many new connections you might never have had otherwise.

 Accessories for powerlifting

 Maybe you have watched a powerlifting competition or know someone who powerlifts.
-Then you also know that powerlifters are notorious for the huge gear they drag into the gym day in, day out.
+Then you also know that powerlifters are notorious for the enormous gear they drag into the gym day in, day out.

-All materials and accessories used in powerlifting serve to help the lifter move as much weight as possible.
+All materials and accessories used in powerlifting are meant to help the lifter move as much weight as possible.

 On competition day, every kilo counts, so it would be a shame not to use the best possible equipment.

-The most important accessory powerlifters use is the belt.
+The most important accessory that powerlifters use is the belt.

 Contrary to what many people think, a belt is NOT meant to protect your back..

-- A belt by itself will not provide stability.
-You have to create this stability yourself by tightening your core.
+• A belt by itself will not provide stability.
+You need to create this stability yourself by tightening your core.
 With a sturdy belt around your waist, you can create even more tension by properly tightening your core.

-This ultimately allows you to deliver more power and therefore move more weight..
+This ultimately allows you to generate more power and therefore move more weight..

-Wrist wraps, also called wrist bandages, are indispensable for many lifters during the squat and bench press.
+Wrist wraps, also called wrist bandages, are indispensable for many lifters during squats and bench presses.

-- Secondly, wrist wraps provide a certain level of compression.
-Many lifters find this very comfortable because it gives more confidence in the wrist joint and helps you grip the bar extra hard.
+• Secondly, wrist wraps provide a certain level of compression.
+Many lifters find this very comfortable because it gives more confidence in the wrist joint and allows you to grip the bar harder.

 Knee sleeves, like wrist wraps, provide a certain level of compression on the joint.

-- This keeps the joint well warmed up, greatly reducing the risk of injury.
+• This ensures the joint stays well warm, significantly reducing the risk of injury.

 Lifting straps are not allowed in (official) competitions but can be very valuable during training..

-I would always recommend competitive athletes to train with lifting straps as little as possible, because you will have to do without them in a competition as well, but if you have to do sets of multiple repetitions, your grip will sooner or later not be able to keep up and in that case it is an indispensable accessory.
+I would always recommend competition athletes to train with lifting straps as little as possible, because you will have to do without them in a competition as well, but if you have to do sets of multiple repetitions, your grip will sooner or later not be able to keep up, and in that case, it is an indispensable accessory.

-If you don’t plan to compete, you can of course use lifting straps to really get the most out of your training sessions.
+If you’re not planning to compete, you can of course use lifting straps to really get the most out of your training sessions.

 Frequently asked questions about powerlifting

-Do you have to be strong to participate in a powerlifting competition?
+Do you have to be strong to compete in a powerlifting competition?

 No, every competitive powerlifter started somewhere.
 It’s best to put your ego aside and gain experience in competitions as soon as possible; then, when you’ve built more strength, competitions will go much better for you.